Approximation Theory of Tree Tensor Networks: Tensorized Multivariate Functions: Approximation Classes

 \subsection{Tensor Network Approximation Spaces}

 As our approximation tool $\Phi$, we consider TT-functions from \Cref{def:ttfuncs} with different levels and ranks,

-\begin{remark}[Different Network Topologies] Note that, even though we haven't yet defined subsets of finite complexity $\Phi_n$, the definition of $\Phi$ already fixes a particular type of networks.
-In principle, we can define $\Phi$ as the collection of network representations over different tree networks.
-However, the resulting $\Phi$ would be ``too nonlinear'' in the sense that we would not be able to define $\Phi_n$ in such a way as to guarantee \ref{P4} and thus the resulting class $\Asq$ would simply be a set with no particular structure\footnote{Put more precisely, even if $\Asq$ had some structure, there is no benefit in using the particular machinery of approximation spaces.}. \end{remark}
+\begin{remark}[Different Network Topologies] Note that, even though we haven't yet defined subsets of finite complexity $\Phi_n$, the definition of $\Phi$ already fixes a particular type of \revQ{tree tensor networks, using a particular ordering of variables and a TT network (linear tree)}.
+In principle, we \revQ{could} define $\Phi$ as the collection of tree tensor networks representations \revQ{where the tree is also a parameter}, \revZ{that includes the set of TT networks with different orderings of the variables}.
+However, the resulting $\Phi$ would be ``too nonlinear'' in the sense that we would not be able to define $\Phi_n$ in such a way as to guarantee \ref{P4} and thus the resulting class $\Asq$ would \revQ{not be a linear space}. \end{remark}